Solutions · Factories · Vietnam

 Our standard supply is Tier-1 bifacial monocrystalline modules (Trina, JinkoSolar, LONGi or equivalent) at 580–620 W per module, paired with string inverters at 150–350 kW per unit.
 The mounting system is Vietnam-engineered specifically for high-wind-load coastal environments and for the concentrated rain loads of the August–October season.
 Module warranty is 25 years to 85% performance; inverter warranty is 10 years, standard-extended to 15 or 20 years at the owner's option.

 What about BESS?
-For most Vietnamese factories today, BESS is the upgrade path, not the first step.
-The manufacturing tariff peak-to-off-peak spread at 22 kV is approximately 2.0× (VND 3,398 peak vs VND 1,190 off-peak; peak window 17:30–22:30 Mon–Sat per Decision 963/QĐ-BCT) — material, but materially weaker than the 3.1× spread on the commercial tariff that drives BESS economics for hotels and data centres.
+Standalone BESS still doesn't earn its keep on the manufacturing tariff — the 2.0× peak/off-peak spread at 22 kV (VND 3,398 peak vs VND 1,190 off-peak; peak window 17:30–22:30 Mon–Sat per Decision 963/QĐ-BCT) is too thin for grid-charge arbitrage to pay back, in contrast to the 3.1× commercial-tariff spread that drives hotel and data-centre BESS economics.

 Standard supply